 This is where you will find the parking lot to the trail up Kaaterskill Falls.
 Park there (usually on weekends, this place gets pretty busy, if so, there is another parking lot further down 23A, and not too far away).

 You can’t really miss the trail, but just in case, walk down the road until you reach a bridge.
 It is only a few hundred feet away from the parking lot.
 You will see Bastion Falls:

-The overall trail will take you to the base of Kaaterskill Falls and is a little less than a mile in length.
 Once there, you should see this iconic view of the falls: